“A strategic plan to ensure the confidentiality, integrity, and accessibility of Oneonta’s information assets.”

 Information Assets: All categories of automated information, including but not limited to: records, files, and databases; and, information technology facilities, equipment (including microcomputer systems), and software owned or leased by the State.

-Information Owner: An individual or organizational unit having responsibility for making classification and control decisions regarding use of information.
+Information Owner: An individual or organizational unit having responsibility for making classification and control decisions regarding the use of information.

 Information Security: The protection of automated information from accidental or intentional unauthorized access, modification, destruction, or disclosure.

 Instant Messaging (IM): The ability to exchange short messages online with co-workers or others.
 IM solutions can take several forms.
 They can use an existing Internet-based service, or they can bean Intranet only solution implemented and controlled within an IT department.
-The latter is significantly more secure than the former, but lacks access to business partners.
+The latter is significantly more secure than the former but lacks access to business partners.